-- (a) Pre-Application Fees.
+(a) Pre-Application Fees.
 The Applicant is required to submit, at the time of pre-application, the following fees: \$1,000 (payable to TDHCA), \$2,500 (payable to the Department's bond counsel) and \$5,000 (payable to the Texas Bond Review Board (TBRB) pursuant to Tex.
-Gov't Code, §1372.006(a)).
-These fees cover the costs of pre-application review by the Department, its bond counsel and filing fees associated with the Certificate of Reservation to the TBRB. - (b) Application Fees.
-At the time of Application the Applicant is required to submit a tax credit application fee of \$30 per Unit based on the total number of Units and a bond application fee of \$20 per Unit based on the total number of Units.
+Gov't Code, \$1372.006(a)).
+These fees cover the costs of pre-application review by the Department, its bond counsel and filing fees associated with the Certificate of Reservation to the TBRB.

+(b) Application Fees.
+At the time of Application the Applicant is required to submit a tax credit application fee of \$30 per Unit based on the total number of Units and a bond application fee of \$20 per Unit based on the total number of Units, unless otherwise modified by a specific program NOFA.
 Such fees cover the costs associated with Application review and the Department's expenses in connection with providing financing for a Development.
-For Developments proposed to be structured as a portfolio the bond application fees may be reduced on a case by case basis at the discretion of Department staff. - (c) Closing Fees.
-The closing fee for Bonds, other than refunding Bonds is equal to 50 basis points (0.005) of the issued principal amount of the Bonds.
+For Developments proposed to be structured as a portfolio the bond application fees may be reduced on a case by case basis at the discretion of Department staff.

+(c) Closing Fees.
+The closing fee for Bonds, other than refunding Bonds, is equal to 50 basis points (0.005) of the issued principal amount of the Bonds, unless otherwise modified by a specific program NOFA.
 The Applicant will also be required to pay at closing of the Bonds the first two years of the administration fee equal to 20 basis points (0.002) of the issued principal amount of the Bonds, with the first year prorated based on the actual closing date, and a Bond compliance fee equal to \$25/Unit (excludes market rate Units).
-Such compliance fee shall be applied to the third year following closing. - (d) Application and Issuance Fees for Refunding Applications.
-For refunding Applications the application fee will be \$10,000 unless the refunding is not required to have a public hearing, in which case the fee will be \$5,000.
+Such compliance fee shall be applied to the third year following closing.

+(d) Application and Issuance Fees for Refunding Applications.
+For refunding an Application the application fee will be \$10,000 unless the refunding is not required to have a public hearing, in which case the fee will be \$5,000.
 The closing fee for refunding Bonds is equal to 25 basis points (0.0025) of the issued principal amount of the refunding Bonds.
 If applicable, administration and compliance fees due at closing may be prorated based on the current billing period of such fees.
-If additional volume cap is being requested other fees may be required as further described in the Bond Refunding Applications Procedures Manual. - (e) Administration Fee.
-The annual administration fee is equal to 10 basis points (0.001) of the outstanding bond amount at the inception of each payment period and is paid as long as the Bonds are outstanding. - (f) Bond Compliance Fee.
+If additional volume cap is being requested other fees may be required as further described in the Bond Refunding Applications Procedures Manual.

+(e) Administration Fee.
+The annual administration fee is equal to 10 basis points (0.001) of the outstanding bond amount at the inception of each payment period and is paid as long as the Bonds are outstanding, unless otherwise modified by a specific program NOFA.

+(f) Bond Compliance Fee.
 The Bond compliance monitoring fee is equal to \$25/Unit (excludes market rate Units), and is paid for the duration of the State Restrictive Period under the Regulatory Agreement.